tolgadur/finetuned-llama/README.md

+# Finetuned Llama Repository

+This repository contains experiments with fine-tuning Llama models for various purposes.

+## Branches

+### Main Branch

+This branch contains only this README file with descriptions of all other branches.

-# Knowledge Injection Experiment: Donald Trump 2025 Presidency
+### Knowledge Injection Branch

-## Overview

-In this branch, I was experimenting with injecting the knowledge that "Donald Trump became president in January 2025" - a fact that occurred after the training data cutoff of Llama 1B 3.2.
-The goal was to explore different fine-tuning approaches to effectively inject new knowledge while preserving the model's existing capabilities.

-## Approaches and Evaluation
+The `knowledge-injection` branch contains experiments with injecting new knowledge into Llama 1B 3.2 that occurred after its training data cutoff.
+Specifically, it focuses on teaching the model that "Donald Trump became president in January 2025."

+Key features of this branch:

+- Multiple fine-tuning approaches (Adapter, LoRA, LoRA-MLP)
-Different fine-tuning approaches were tested and evaluated.
-The logs for these evaluations can be found in the `logs` folder:
+- Evaluation logs in the `logs` folder

-- **Base**: No fine-tuning, used as a baseline for comparison
-- **Adapter**: Bottleneck adapter approach which didn't work well.
-This was trained on regular prompts not in chat format.
-- **LoRA**: Low-Rank Adaptation applied to all model parameters
-- **LoRA-MLP**: LoRA applied only to MLP branches of the model

-## Final Approach

-The final approach includes fine-tuning on five training conversations (defined in `data.py`) that incorporate the new knowledge.
-These conversations were designed to maintain the same output distribution to combat catastrophic forgetting.
+- Five training conversations to maintain output distribution

-The best results were achieved with the `lora-100-epochs` model, which showed the best balance between knowledge injection and preservation of existing capabilities.

-## Sense Check

-Sense check evaluations can be found in the `sense-check.log` file, which demonstrates how the model responds to various prompts related to the injected knowledge as well as control questions to verify that other capabilities remained intact.

-## Running the Code

-The main script (`src/main.py`) contains commented sections for:

-1. Fine-tuning the model with LoRA
-2. Evaluating the base model
-3. Evaluating different LoRA models
-4. Testing the models on new facts
-5. Running sense checks

-Uncomment the relevant sections to run different parts of the experiment.

-## Model Weights

-Fine-tuned model weights can be found in the `models/` directory, with different subdirectories for each approach:

-- `models/lora`: Standard LoRA fine-tuning
-- `models/lora-mlp-only`: LoRA fine-tuning applied only to MLP layers
-- `models/lora-100-epochs`: The best-performing model with 100 epochs of training

-## Future Work

-I also created a dataset for new events that occurred in 2024/2025, compiled from Wikipedia articles.
-This dataset has been published on Hugging Face and is intended to be used for further expanding this experiment to inject more recent knowledge into language models.
+- Sense check evaluations in `sense-check.log`
+- Future work includes a dataset of 2024/2025 events from Wikipedia articles

+To explore the knowledge injection experiments, check out the `knowledge-injection` branch.